Welasco/AzureRMAppGWCert/README.md

       Get-AzureRMAppGWCert -RG <Resource Group Name> -AppGWName <Application Gateway Name>

-   Listing all Application Gateway Certificates and exporting all certificates file.
+   Listing all Application Gateway Certificates and exports all of them to certificate .cer format.

       Get-AzureRMAppGWCert -Export

-   Listing all Application Gateway Certificates and show Details.
+   Listing all Application Gateway Certificates and show all details (all certificate attributes).

       Get-AzureRMAppGWCert -Details